Job title: Barbara Holley Library Intern, Musselman Library, Gettysburg College

 - Creating web pages, graphics, and tutorials

 The intern will learn about open access, institutional repositories, Open Educational Resources, library publishing, and a range of scholarly communications services.
-The intern contributes to Open Access Week promotion and programming.
+The intern contributes to the department's outreach and programming activities throughout the year, such as first year orientation, Open Access Week, and Open Education Week.
 The intern may develop or carry out a special project related to their interests.

 The intern will learn how the Technical Services Department makes library resources available to its users.
 The intern will gain knowledge of budgeting and reporting, evaluating new products, ordering and receiving, tracking inventory, cataloging and processing materials, managing journals and electronic resources, and implementing and maintaining systems and software, as well as coordinating tasks with other library departments.
 Activities include learning about Digital Scholarship, participating in committees, and helping to assess various collections or sub-collections of the library.
 The intern’s Technical Services experience may also involve carrying out special projects as available.